The Bourne Identity (2002 film): Development

 Attempts to develop a film adaptation of The Bourne Identity began in 1981, when film producer Anthony Lazzarino and Ludlum's literary agent Henry Morrison's company Windwood/Glen Productions purchased the film rights to the novel shortly after its publication.
 Morrison left the company shortly afterwards, and Lazzarino optioned the film to Orion Pictures in exchange for a 3.75 percent interest and a presentation credit.
 This option was eventually acquired by Warner Bros.
 Pictures, which intended to make a film adaptation directed by Jack Clayton and starring Burt Reynolds.
 However, the film did not move forward because Reynolds was uninterested.
 Warner Bros. produced a television adaptation of the novel for ABC in 1988, but otherwise did nothing with its option and allowed the rights to revert to the Ludlum estate in 1999.

 Director Doug Liman had been a fan of the source novel by Robert Ludlum since he read it in high school.
 Near the end of production of Liman's previous film Swingers in 1996, Liman decided to develop a film adaptation of the novel.
 However, he could not initially move forward with the project because Warner Bros. still owned the film rights.
 After more than two years of securing rights to the book and a further year of screenplay development with screenwriter Tony Gilroy, the film went through two years of production.
 Universal Pictures acquired the film rights to Ludlum's books in the hopes of starting a new film franchise, and because studio CEO Stacey Snider later admitted to being "intrigued by the pairing of an independent-minded filmmaker with a familiar studio genre."
-Ludlum approved of the adaptation after befriending Liman, who repeatedly visited the author's home in Glacier National Park, Montana, to consult him.
+Ludlum approved of the adaptation after befriending Liman, who repeatedly visited the author's home to consult him.